Update: May 25, 2026

 Claude Code's lowest paid tier is Claude Pro at $20 per month, which gives you metered Claude Code access on Sonnet 4.6.
 Claude Max scales the usage cap up: $100 per month for the 5x tier and $200 per month for the 20x tier with full Opus 4.7 access in the CLI.
 If you prefer pay-per-use, the underlying Anthropic API is available through the Agent SDK.

-Grok Build requires a SuperGrok Heavy subscription at $300 per month list price ($99 per month for the first six months as an intro).
-There is no $20-equivalent Grok Build tier and no "just bring your API key and call it a day" path at launch.
+At the May 14 launch Grok Build required a SuperGrok Heavy subscription at $300 per month list price ($99 per month for the first six months as an intro), so Claude Pro was roughly 15x cheaper than the only Grok Build entry point.

-If you already pay for SuperGrok Heavy for other reasons, the marginal cost of Grok Build is zero.
-If you do not, the gap is real.
+If you already pay for SuperGrok or X Premium+ for other reasons, the marginal cost of Grok Build is zero.
+For users specifically choosing a coding CLI from scratch, Claude Pro at $20 / mo is still the lowest-friction entry point in the genre.

 Get the Weekly IT + AI Roundup